maptracker/datasciencecoursera/Rnotes.md

       telling a parent that their child is eating paste.
 * Vector
   * Most basic object
-    * Scott says instead of scalars R uses vectors-of-lenght-one.
+    * Scott says instead of scalars R uses vectors-of-length-one.
 That is, if you need to represent a single number, it's not a scalar object, but rather a vector with one entry.
 Presumably that's why when you evaluate just `4.3` R will reply `[1] 4.3`; the